thefrontside/frontside.com/blog/2025-01-01-a-look-back-at-2024-&-a-bold-step-into-2025/index.md

 🎯 **Tauri Collaboration** – Extending Interactors into new frontiers.

-🎯 **Advanced Training & Resources**
+🎯 **Expanded Simulation Tooling** – Strengthening our suite of simulation solutions to help teams decouple development from backend dependencies

+🎯 **Enhancements to GitHub Simulator** - Improving documentation, refining ergonomics, and enhancing developer experience (DX).

+🎯 **Advanced Training & Resources -** We believe **knowledge-sharing amplifies impact**.
+Our workshops don’t just teach concepts—they help teams adopt best practices, drive change, and build lasting expertise.

 1. **Rerun Backstage Workshop** – Continuing to help teams master Backstage plugin development.
-2. **Up and Running with Backstage Training** – Expanding on our Backstage Plugin Workshop to help more teams get started with Backstage.
+2. **Up and Running with Backstage Training** – Expanding on our Backstage Plugin Workshop will help more teams get started with Backstage.
 3. **Testing and Simulation Training** – Covering best practices and methodologies to enhance testing and simulation strategies.
 4. **Structured Concurrency Effection Workshop** – Deep diving into Effection